Rogannn/Maki-Bot/README.md

 # Current problems occuring when running Maki Bot:
-They only appear for certain reasons that can be easily avoided and not have bad effect.
+They only appear for certain reasons that can be easily avoided (this might just be happening specifically because of my 8 year old laptop).
 1. When applicant logins using google account, it will trigger a early token warning.
 This problem might only happen specifically on my laptop.

 - REASON: When I used ccleaner to clean cache of my laptop, the time gets out of sync a little bit